‘How does ghostwriting work?’ ‘How do you ghostwrite a book?’

 Planning how the book will be written is vital, before I start writing.
 How will it be structured, how will it start and end, what are the main events and the climax?

-What is the theme, and what does my client want the reader to gain from the book?
+What is the theme, and what do you, the client, want the reader to gain from the book?

-I find that at least some of these questions will have already been discussed with my client during the getting-to-know-you process before they officially hire me.
+I find that at least some of these questions will have already been discussed with you in the getting-to-know-you process before you officially hire me.

-Ghostwriting is very much a collaborative process, and it’s important to involve my client in the planning, because they have to be happy with the way I write the book.
+Ghostwriting is very much a collaborative process, and it’s important to involve you in the planning, because you have to be happy with the way I write the book.

-After we’ve brainstormed and I’ve created a plan they’re happy with, we can get down to the nitty-gritty..
+After we’ve brainstormed and I’ve created a plan you're happy with, we can get down to the nitty-gritty..

 Step 2: Information Gathering

 I do this in 3 main ways.